networknt/light-rest-4j/docs/content/tutorial/discovery.md

 httpPort:  7004

 # Enable HTTP should be false on official environment.
-enableHttp: true
+enableHttp: false

 # Https port if enableHttps is true.
-httpsPort:  7444
+httpsPort:  7445

 # Enable HTTPS should be true on official environment.
-enableHttps: false
+enableHttps: true

+# Http/2 is enabled by default.
+enableHttp2: true

 # Keystore file name in config folder.
 KeystorePass is in secret.yml to access it.
 keystoreName: tls/server.keystore